-This guidance has recently removed the requirement for bubbles in schools from 9 August 2021, however boarding schools should still take into account that increased mixing of pupils in a residential environment can lead to increased transmission, and a greater the risk that more children would need to isolate if there is a positive case.
+This guidance removed the requirement for bubbles in schools from 9 August 2021, however boarding schools should still take into account that increased mixing of pupils in a residential environment can lead to increased transmission, and a greater risk that more children would need to isolate if there is a positive case.
 So a form of bubbling may still be appropriate by some schools.
-Schools should continue to risk assess, following the the main guidance, considering for example the arrangements for distancing between adults and children and maintain contact with their local Health Protection Team.
+Schools should continue to risk assess, following the main guidance, considering for example the arrangements for distancing between adults and children and maintain contact with their local Health Protection Team.
 Schools should have contingency plans for pupils or groups of pupils that may be required to isolate following a positive case.

 Risk assessments should fully consider procedures for when children and young people leave and return to school premises, including hand hygiene.

-Daily symptom surveillance (asking the questions) with low threshold for isolation and testing if symptomatic, is key.
+Daily symptom surveillance (asking the questions) with low threshold for isolation and testing, if symptomatic, is key.